 And guess what?
 Nancy assured me, enthusiastically, that shepherding two stressed out (one grimacing) Americans through the French public health system on a sunny Parisian afternoon was JUST what she wanted to do on a Saturday.
 This is a real friend.

-We dropped our bags in her apartment, had a quick bite and headed to the French emergency room.
+We dropped our bags in her apartment, had a quick bite and headed to the North Drugstore and then to the French emergency room.
 I was feeling more confident about a stomach virus and began to envision hitting a French bistro for dinner and making our flight the next morning.
 I was dead —D-E-D wrong.